 They might be removed if there are concerns about a prisoners safety or others.

 Prisons have smoke free programs to help prisoners quit.
 There are some smoke free prisons and all prisons have smoke free areas.

 All prisoners are encouraged to stop smoking and patches are available to help give up smoking.
-Tobacco is available from the canteen system but only at the prison units that allow smoking.

 Alcohol abuse programs

 Alcohol abuse programs and groups are available to help those who are having a problem with alcohol.

 Drug rehabilitation programs